 MSc Accounting, Finance and Management

 This highly successful MSc programme is designed for students who want to put greater emphasis on accounting, finance and management topics in their graduate studies.
-This interdisciplinary programme is suitable for students with any degree who have some quantitative training (eg mathematics, engineering, computing, and business studies).
+This interdisciplinary programme is suitable for students with any degree who have some quantitative training (such as mathematics, engineering, computing, and business studies).
 You will learn from academics with an international reputation for research in the fields of accounting, finance and management, and this programme is academically rigorous and tailored to the needs of the current business environment.

 In the first term, you will develop key skills and a grounding in accounting, finance and management.
 This will prepare you for the more advanced units taught in the second term.
 You will study three core units and then be able to choose one optional unit from each of the key subject areas of accounting, finance and management and one additional optional unit from the research method section.